sorbet/sorbet/website/docs/sigs.md

 ## Why are signatures Ruby syntax?

-For example, Sorbet could have re-used Yard annotations, or extended Ruby with new syntax.
+For example, Sorbet could have re-used YARD annotations, or extended Ruby with new syntax.

 There are a number of reasons why we have type annotations as valid Ruby method